The benefits of immunizing your child

 Immunization has saved more lives in Canada in the last 50 years than any other health measure.

-If your child is immune to the disease, your child cannot get sick and infect others.
-Your child’s vaccines will help protect:
+Yes.
+If your child is immune to a disease, your child cannot get sick and infect others.
+Getting your child immunized will help protect:

-Vaccines help prevent diseases that can cause lifelong damage.
-For example, meningococcal disease can cause brain damage, kidney damage, deafness, and loss of limbs.
+Vaccines prevent diseases that can cause lifelong damage.
+For example, meningococcal disease can cause brain damage, kidney damage, deafness and loss of limbs.
 About 1 in 10 people who get the disease will die.
 Vaccines protect your child from harm caused by many diseases.

-Vaccines help protect your child now and in the future
+Will vaccines protect my child now and in the future?

+Yes, vaccines will protect your child now and in the future.
 Your child is exposed to germs every day.
-Germs can spread easily in crowded places.
-Check the list below for some of the places your child may visit:
+Germs can spread easily in crowded places including:

 • Daycare or preschool